Justin Brooks Verlander

 Verlander had been a high school prospect, throwing as high as 94 mph, before illness limited his performance as a senior and scared some scouts off.
 Justin went on to Old Dominion University, where he went 7-6 with a 1.90 ERA as a freshman.
 He was named the Colonial Athletic Association Freshman of the Year and led the CAA in ERA.
 His 137 Ks in 114 innings were second in the association to Whitt Farr, one of the two starters to beat Verlander out for a spot on the All-Conference squad.
 He was named a Freshman All-American by Baseball America, joining Philip Humber and Huston Street.
 He was sixth in NCAA Division I in strikeouts and 11th in ERA.
 Verlander honed his skills prior to enterring the MLB Amateur Draft pitching Summer Collegiate Baseball for the Wilson Tobs of the Coastal Plain League.
 He went 1-4 with a 2.78 ERA but struck out 54 in 40 1/3 innings and allowed 22 hits (albeit with 26 walks).
 Baseball America rated him as the top prospect in the league that year.

 In 2003, Justin fell to 7-6, 2.40, though he led the CAA with 139 K in 116 IP.
 He made the All-Conference team and was 8th in the nation in strikeouts.
+He pitched for the USA when they won the Silver Medal in the 2003 Pan American Games, losing a game to Nicaragua.
 As a junior, Verlander was 7-6 for the third straight year, this time with a 3.49 ERA.
 His strikeout rate got even better as he sat down 151 batters on strikes in 106 innings.
 He again was an All-Conference pick, was fifth nationally in Ks (between Humber and Wade Townsend) and third in K/9 (behind Jered Weaver and Tim Lincecum).

 Scouted by Bill Buck, Verlander was picked after only Matt Bush in the 2004 draft, selected by the Detroit Tigers.
 Negotiations were rough and Detroit eventually gave up on signing him.
 Bypassing agent Mike Milchin, Justin's father Richard, a former union rep for the Communication Workers of America, contacted Detroit to handle the negotiations himself.
 The team praised Richard's work in enabling them to work out a contract for a $3.12 million signing bonus, a guarantee of $4.5 million and a maximum value of $5.6 million.